 I like this question a lot because we tend to talk a lot about the female factor while not giving enough attention to the male factor!
-At IVF Spain our main focus is on producing strong and healthy embryos – I want to have a blastocyst, I want the embryo to be 100% genetically normal.
+Our main focus is on producing strong and healthy embryos – I want to have a blastocyst, and I want the embryo to be 100% genetically normal.
 If your sperm quality isn’t sufficient, here’s what I would do: first, a karyotype analysis.
 Secondly, vitamin treatment, and, believe it or not, high ejaculation frequency.
-Many centers in Europe recommend an abstinence period of one week before giving the sperm sample, but this tends to actually lower sperm quality – often, the samples given after such a period have very high fragmentation rates and high op(?) doses.
-At IVF Spain, we recommend an abstinence period of just 48 hours.
+Many centres in Europe recommend an abstinence period of one week before giving the sperm sample, but this tends to actually lower sperm quality – often, the samples given after such a period have very high fragmentation rates and high op(?) doses.
+We recommend an abstinence period of just 48 hours.
 Aside from karyotype analysis, we also do screenings for carrier genes for cystic fibrosis, because we know that goes with some sperm abnormalities, as well as testing for the ACF gene, and hormonal studies.
 When every single test fails, we recommend sperm donation.

-There is an office on Harley street where Dr. Karoshi does biopsies for us – she serves the central London area.
+There is an office on Harley Street where Dr Karoshi does biopsy – she serves the central London area.
 IVF Matters performs biopsies for other parts of the UK.
-We design a cycle of 15 days of oral estrogen, two days of progesterone and the biopsy has to be done on day 21.
-Following the biopsy, IVF Spain arranges the sample transport with either IVF Matters or Dr. Karoshi to a GLS lab, which performs the test and tells us if you’re receptive or not.
-Send us an e-mail at [email protected] if you want us to design a cycle for you.
+We design a cycle of 15 days of oral estrogen, and two days of progesterone and the biopsy has to be done on day 21.
+Following the biopsy, the sample is transported with either IVF Matters or Dr Karoshi to the lab, which performs the test and tells us if you’re receptive or not.

-Due to laws regarding pharmaceutical companies I cannot tell you which medications we use at IVF Spain.
-I can only tell you that it’s a mixture of FSH and LH and there are two medications that contain it.
-One is American – it’s expensive, but very good; the other is Italian.
+Due to laws regarding pharmaceutical companies, I cannot tell you which medications we use.
+I can only tell you that it’s a mixture of FSH and LH, and there are two medications that contain it.
+One is American – it’s expensive but very good; the other is Italian.
 I think I already said more than I should have!